What is Circadin?

 Can I take Circadin and drink alcohol?

-Our online GPs generally do not recommend drinking alcohol while you are taking any prescription medicine.
+Our online Doctors generally do not recommend drinking alcohol while you are taking any prescription medicine.
 If you drink alcohol with Circadin the effectiveness of the active ingredient melatonin will be reduced and any side effects of the medication may be exacerbated.
 Alcohol may also disrupt your natural sleep process and reduce the quality of your sleep.

 What are the side effects of Circadin?